George Brett: Post-baseball activities

 Following his playing career Brett became a vice president of the Royals, and has worked as a part-time coach, as a special instructor in spring training, as an interim batting coach, and as a roving instructor helping minor league prospects develop.
 He also runs a baseball equipment and glove company named Brett Bros. with brothers Bobby, and, until his death in 2003, Ken.
 He has also lent his name to a restaurant on the Country Club Plaza in Kansas City, Missouri.

 In 1998, Brett worked as a color analyst on regional Fox Saturday Baseball telecasts.

 Brett has continued to raise money for amyotrophic lateral sclerosis (ALS), commonly known as Lou Gehrig's disease.
 Brett started to raise money for the Keith Worthington Chapter during his playing career in the mid-1980s.

 Brett and his dog Charlie appeared in a PETA ad campaign, encouraging people not to leave their canine companions in the car during hot weather.
 He also threw out the ceremonial first pitch to Mike Napoli at the 2012 Major League Baseball All-Star Game.

 On May 30, 2013, the Royals announced that Brett and Pedro Grifol would serve as batting coaches for the organization.
 On July 25, 2013 (the day following the 30th anniversary of the pine tar incident), the Royals announced that Brett would serve as vice president of baseball operations.

 In 2015, Brett was the National Baseball Hall of Fame recipient of the Bob Feller Act of Valor Award for his support of current and former service members of the United States Military.

 Brett appeared as himself in the ABC sitcom Modern Family on March 28, 2018, alongside main cast member Eric Stonestreet, a Kansas City native and Royals fan, whose character on the show is also an avid fan.

 Brett appeared as himself in the Brockmire episode "Player to Be Named Later", in which he is dating Jules (Amanda Peet), much to Brockmire's despair; in the episode "Low and Away", Jules informs Brockmire that she and her now-husband Brett are getting a divorce.
-Series creator Joel Church-Cooper said in a statement, "When I created a show about a fake Kansas City legend, Jim Brockmire, I thought it only appropriate to have him worship the biggest Kansas City legend of them all—George Brett."
+Series creator Joel Church-Cooper said, "When I created a show about a fake Kansas City legend, Jim Brockmire, I thought it only appropriate to have him worship the biggest Kansas City legend of them all—George Brett."

-He is also a recurring guest on the podcast Pardon My Take which is presented by Barstool Sports.
+He was a recurring guest on the podcast Pardon My Take which is presented by Barstool Sports and hosted by Dan "Big Cat" Katz and PFT Commenter.